FabricMC/fabric-docs/develop/blocks/first-block.md

 @[code](@/reference/latest/src/main/resources/data/minecraft/tags/mineable/shovel.json)

+If you wish to have your block be required to be mined by a tool, you'll want to append `.requiresTool()` to your block settings.

 ## Mining Levels {#mining-levels}

 Similarly, the mining level tag can be found in the `data/minecraft/tags/block/` folder, and respects the following format: